davisidarta/topometry/docs/pbmc3k.md

-## Topological workflow:
+## Topological workflow

-### Setting a TopOGraph

 Now, we'll perform the topological workflow with TopOMetry, using CellTOMetry to help us manage the _AnnData_ object storing our analysis.
 We'll start an empty _TopOGraph_ object, and populate it and _AnnData_ with CellTOMetry.
+You can see it as mediator between TopOMetry and AnnData, transfering data between the two object.

 The main function in CellTOMetry is the `topological_workflow()`.
 It will use the expression matrix in the `adata.X` slot to extract orthogonal bases, new topological graphs and layouts for visualizations.
 It will also employ the Leiden community detection algorithm to cluster cells accordingly with the topological graphs.

+### Setting a TopOGraph

+`topological_workflow()` calls the input

 Current options are:
 - Bases: `'diffusion'`, `'continuous'` and `'fuzzy'`;